Digital technology for people with learning disabilities to support happier, healthier lives

 Following the event, East Midlands AHSN will offer funding to support the real world evaluation of digital innovations.
 We will provide the opportunity for commissioners and/or providers of care to work with digital suppliers to test their products and services, providing the evidence of impact that will support spread and adoption to other care settings.

-If you believe your innovation has the potential to assist us in addressing the challenges described, please apply by 5pm on 30 June 2021 and hold the 14th July 2021 in your diary.
+If you believe your innovation has the potential to assist us in addressing the challenges described, please apply by 5pm on 30th June 2021 and hold the 14th July 2021 in your diary.
+We aim to confirm inclusion in the event by 30th June.

 To apply to be part of the event on 14th July 2021, please submit your innovation on the Meridian Innovation Exchange.